 Where to Look:

 Along with keeping a constant eye on Craigslist, Kijiji, and the McGill Classifieds, McGill offers an Off-Campus Housing website.
 Here, you can search based on size, location, and the type of dwelling you’re looking for (apartment for rent, roommate wanted, room for rent, faculty housing or sublet).
 All ads include rent price and location, many have pictures, and all state the availability (when rent is expected to start being paid).
 There is also a virtual alert option where you can enter the type of dwelling you are looking for, the zone and the size, and receive e-mail alerts when a new ad is posted fitting your criteria.
 You can also save an ad for later under “My Fav Ads.”
 There is also PadMapper, which offers similar tools, plus looking at places within an adjustable walking radius from campus.
-Finally, there is RentalGuru, a new site with similar tools, plus the ability to select for cat or dog friendly apartments.
+Then there is RentalGuru, a new site with similar tools, plus the ability to select for cat or dog friendly apartments.
 Finally, there is moreMontreal Apartments, which has lots of different search options as well.
 Last but not least is this Facebook group.

 When searching for apartments it is always important to check both the safety of the apartment and to be smart as you are searching.
 Remember as you respond to listings and begin communication with landlords and tenants that these are still strangers and are not necessarily safe just because they have posted on the McGill Listings.
 On this note it is important to bring a friend with you when visiting potential apartments, as this still constitutes entering a stranger’s home.